jfrog/build-info/README.md

 #### Docker tests
 * Docker tests run only on Linux/mac.
-* In addition to general environment variables you must set the following docker environment variables:
+* In addition to the general environment variables required for running the tests, you must set the following environment variables, required for the docker tests:

  ```
   export BITESTS_ARTIFACTORY_DOCKER_DOMAIN='server-build-info-tests-docker.jfrog.io/'